sp1020/docker-metaphlan/README.md

     sphong/metaphlan /bin/bash -c "metaphlan input/SRS014476-Supragingival_plaque.fasta.gz --input_type fasta --bowtie2db /database > profile.txt"
 ```

+* In the above example the script was written as a string as the special character for redirection `>` cannot be sent as an input argument, and `/bin/bash -c` command was used to execute the script in the container.
+* Further, the example shows how to specify a user, ensuring the generated files are owned by the user instead of `root`, which facilitate easier file processing.
+* `USER_ID` and `GROUP_ID` were delivered as environmental argument. (cf. Do not attempt to use `--user`)

 ## Prerequisite

 - docker
 - Over 15Gb memory
-- Over 5Gb of space (size of the image)
+- Over 7Gb of space (size of the image)

 ## License